buz321/AWS/AWS Solution Architect.md

 ## AWS Cognito
 Amazon Cognito is designed for developers who want to add user management and sync functionality to their mobile and web apps.

+## Usage Plan

+A usage plan specifies who can access one or more deployed API stages and methods—and optionally sets the target request rate to start throttling requests.
+The plan uses API keys to identify API clients and who can access the associated API stages for each key.